robertseaton/robertseaton.github.com/_posts/2013-12-14-the-examined-life.markdown

 <span id="quote-attribute">—Johann Wolfgang von Goethe </span>

 Humans are evolutionary hacks.
 I'm often not of one mind, or even two, but of four and sometimes more.
-Our brains seems to be locked in an eternal struggle, a constant clash of warring preferences.
+Our brains seem to be locked in an eternal struggle, a constant clash of warring preferences.
 Consider the would-be comedian who, instead of working on his act, spends the day watching *Family Guy* reruns.
 He is of two minds: one wishes to watch *Family Guy* while another wants to brainstorm new routines.